Derek-R-S/Dark-Reflective-Mirror/README.md

 Jamster - Been in contact and has helped sort out some Dark Rift issues.
 He also made DR2 :P

 Maqsoom & JesusLuvsYooh - Both really active testers and have been testing it since I pitched the idea.
 They've found many issues and prototyped almost every single version!

+[Fleck](https://github.com/statianzo/Fleck) - Fleck is used for the Web Socket server listener for Dark Rift 2.

+[Flejmer](https://github.com/flejmer/) - Had an existing Web Socket listener for Dark Rift 2, That I forked off of and tailored specifically for this relay.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)